pnp/sp-dev-solutions/solutions/ColumnFormatter/docs/documentation/docs/wizards/severity.md

 ![Severity Wizard](../assets/WizardSeverity.png)

+## How to use this wizard

+_Coming Soon_

-## Supported field types
+## Supported column types
 - Text
 - Choice
 - Lookup

-## How to use this wizard

-_Coming Soon_

 ## Icon